Jayesh-Hyalij/Learn-terraform/Docker_Documentation.md

 - `docker rmi`: Remove an image.
 - `docker pull`: Download an image from a registry.
 - `docker push`: Upload an image to a registry.
+- `docker commit`: Create a new image from a container’s changes.
+- `docker tag`: Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE.

 ---